10 Best Retail Company Brand Books & Style Guides

 7. Walgreens Boots Alliance

-Another great example of how to give an overview of a brand’s core values, is Walgreens Boots Alliance.
-The simple icons and clear statements make it easy for everyone to understand the vision, purpose and values.
+Another notable example of how to give an overview of a brand’s core values is Walgreens Boots Alliance.
+The simple icons and clear statements make it easy for everyone to understand the vision, purpose, and values.

 8. Coop Group